Women may be our best hope for the future of healthy, sustainable, local food.

 Fertile Ground Farm Credit: Angie Koch

-In case your perception of farming only includes the outdated image of a weathered, middle-age man driving a tractor and throwing bales of hay, you’d be wrong on a few levels.
+If your perception of farming only includes the outdated image of a weathered, middle-age man driving a tractor and throwing bales of hay, you’re mistaken on a few levels.

-For starters, on many farms, 75-80% of volunteers and interns these days are women.
+For starters, on many farms, seventy-five to eighty percent of volunteers and interns these days are women.
 Sometimes even more.
-“And, they’re the hardest workers,” a (male) farmer recently piped up while I was chatting up his neighbour.
+“And, they’re the hardest workers,” says Greg, who runs a farm three hours from the city.

-Add to that the fact that 90% of farming is large scale factory farms, and even if you shop at a grocer that sells ‘locally sourced’ products, you’re still likely buying from a mass producing farm. (*Ontario does not enforce regulations for products labeled organic.
+Add to that the fact that ninety percent of farming is large scale factory farms, and even if you shop at a grocer that sells ‘locally sourced’ products, you’re still likely buying from a mass producing farm. (*Ontario does not enforce regulations for products labeled organic.
 Several other provinces, do.)

 “A picture of a farmer with an arm around a cow gives the sense of relationship with the animals.
 That’s the Ontario brand.
 It’s false.”
 In other words you’re buying what the marketers are selling, and this makes Angie Koch crazy.
 “It’s insulting to my sense of integrity”